michaeltd/dots/readme.md

 <p align="center"><a href="http://www.tldp.org/LDP/abs/html/abs-guide.html"><img alt="bash-logo" src="assets/BASH_logo-transparent-bg-color.svg"></a></p>
 <p align="center"><a href="http://unmaintained.tech/"><img alt="No Maintenance Intended" src="http://unmaintained.tech/badge.svg"></a> <a href="https://opensource.org/licenses/MIT"><img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-yellow.svg"></a></p>

-  Possible use: "git clone https://github.com/MichaelTd/dots" then go through the contents of this repo and select what suits your own needs so you can incorporate exactly that in your working environment.
-My dots tend to be highly opinionated so verbatim use of this repo is discouraged.
+  Possible use: "git clone https://github.com/MichaelTd/dots", go through the this repository and select what fits your needs so you can incorporate it in your working environment.
+My dots tend to be opinionated, so verbatim use of them is discouraged.

 ## [dot.files](dot.files)